jca02266/lha/README.md

               Specifies the system kanji code.

       --archive-kanji-code=xxx
-              Specifies the Kanji code of the file name to be stored in the archive.
+              Specifies the encoding of filename to be stored in the archive.
-              This is usually fixed to SJIS and should not be changed.
+              This is usually fixed to Shift_JIS (`sjis`) and should not be changed.
 ```

-`xxx` is one of `sjis`, `euc`, `utf8`, or `cap`. `cap` is a code used by Samba and other applications.
+`xxx` is one of `sjis`, `euc`, `utf8`, or `cap`.
+The `cap` is a code used by the Samba and others to represent
-The `cap` is a code used by samba and others to represent a kanji code with a ":" and a hexadecimal character.
+multibyte filename with a ":" and two hexadecimal character.

 For example: